hanishkvc/prgs-docs-spreadsheetkvc/README.md

 [DONE] Lazy/Opti recalcs - No need to recalculate unless some field/cell's content is updated.

-Maintain reverse list of cell depedencies (i.e each cell maintains a list of cells which dependOn/use it) to avoid recalculating cells, when a given cell is edited.
+[LATER] Maintain reverse list of cell depedencies (i.e each cell maintains a list of cells which dependOn/use it) to avoid recalculating cells, when a given cell is edited.
 Needly mainly for crazy spreadsheets with overly very very long cell-to-cell chaining, that too in the direction opposite to the one used for cell calculation by the program.

 [DONE] Allow cols beyond ZZ.

-Tab completion of dir|filenames?
+[LATER] Tab completion of dir|filenames?

-Change fieldsep and quote from within the program (i.e while it is running).
+[DONE] Change fieldsep and quote from within the program (i.e while it is running).

 MAYBE treat each cell like a python variable or statement or expression.
 So also no need for = prefix.
 All text needs Quotes.